 All students at the University of Bath can take a language course alongside their degree.
 Members of staff and the general public can also attend our classes.

 We have been running language courses for over twenty years.
 Our highly experienced teachers are passionate about the importance of foreign languages in today's global society.

-About our language classes
+About our language courses

 We keep our class sizes small (maximum 25 students per class) so we can give you as much individual support as possible.
 All classes are inclusive, accessible and will develop your language learning in an informal, but structured way.

 Following your enrolment we will email you details of the course textbook you will need to buy and how to order it.
 This is an essential requirement for the course.
-If you have any difficulties buying the textbook, please speak to your teacher.
+If you have any difficulties buying the textbook, please speak with your teacher.